anhinga/2021-notes/mind-games/post-2-measuring-conscious-state.md

 But would something close to an inexpensive wireless dry-contact few electrodes consumer EEG device such as **Muse** be sufficient for meaningful results?
 This remains to be seen.

+### Dec 21, 2023 comment

+I was able to make BrainFlow on a Windows 10 laptop to see an old MUSE 2016 even without a dongle (--board-id 39), however I had to first install https://github.com/kowalej/BlueMuse, and only then BrainFlow started to work OK with this hardware.